geospatialeco/GEARS/Intro_RS_Lab1.md

 ![Figure 12.
 Comment script](savesrtm.png)

-12. If you would like to experiment with differnt colour combinations,. you can play with clours palettes as per the example below:
+12. If you would like to experiment with different colour combinations,. you can play with colour palettes as per the example below:

 ```Javascript
 Map.addLayer(srtm, {min: 0, max: 300, palette: ['blue', 'red']}, 'Elevation above sea level');